aseemrb/aseemrb.github.io/_posts/2015-01-25-machine-level-obfuscation.md

 }
 {% endhighlight %}

-Go ahead and run it on your machine!
-For lazy bums, here is the place you can see the output: [http://ideone.com/UaGZDp](http://ideone.com/UaGZDp)
+Go ahead and run it on your machine.
+For lazy bums, you can see the outpu [here](http://ideone.com/UaGZDp).
 Well, the output of this code depends on the machine, more specifically the [endianness](http://en.wikipedia.org/wiki/Endianness) of the machine.
-Let us walk through the code step by step to understand all this.
+Let us walk through the code line by line to understand what is happening.

-#### Line 2
+### Line 2
 {% highlight c %}
 double d[]= {1156563417652693958656.0, 272};
 {% endhighlight %}

 Here we have simply declared a one-dimensional double array and initialized it with two elements with some values.
 The numbers are specific, which we shall see later in this post.

-#### Line 5:
+### Line 5:
 This line is a fancy way of saying
 {% highlight c %}
 if(d[1] > 0)